akrenner/NOAA-LCI/Manual.md

 # Appendix:

 ## Set-up new computer to communicate with CTD

+All installations may need to be done from an admin-account.
 - Install driver PL2303_Prolific_DriverInstaller_v1200 from https://www.prolific.com.tw/US/ShowProduct.aspx?p_id=225&pcid=41 -- this may or may not be necessary?
-- In device manager, install driver for USB-to-serial adapter (this may need an admin account).
+- Connect serial cable with USB-to-serial adapter.
+In device manager, install driver for USB-to-serial adapter (should show up under "other" and be marked with a yellow warning triangle).
-- Depending on your RS-232 to USB adapter, your com-port may be configured on port-5 or on another.

-- Install SEABIRD software suite:  https://www.seabird.com/cms-view-en.jsa?page=/cms/list-items/seasoft-2-3-0-en.jsp  Communication settings:
+- Install the Seasoft 2.3 software suite from seabird.com:  https://www.seabird.com/cms-view-en.jsa?page=/cms/list-items/seasoft-2-3-0-en.jsp

+Open Seaterm v 1.59.
+Configure *SBE 19 plus ...*
+Communication settings:
 * No parity
 * 8 Data bits
 * 9600 boud
 * Mode: RS-232 full duplex
+Depending on your RS-232 to USB adapter, your COM-port may be configured on port-6 or on another.
+Select "Connect" and see whether communications to the instrument can be established.

 ## Setup of local environment for data analysis